GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 3. Click on the three stripes to open the menue (upper right corner)
 4. Click on Counties (lvl=6)
 5. Hover over the region you want to see data from and write down the red value
+6. Alternatively you can click on "About" on the right side and download the "allcountries.geojson.zip", but this is not required

 </details>